segmentio/segment-docs/src/connections/storage/catalog/snowflake/index.md

   If you selected Key pair as your authentication method:
   - **Private key**: Upload your private key (stored in .p8 format) that you created in [Step 4: Create a user for Segment](#step-4-create-user-for-segment)
   - **Passphrase** _(Optional)_ : If you created an encrypted key, enter the passphrase you created in [Step 4: Create a user for Segment](#step-4-create-user-for-segment)

+  > info "Segment supports uploading one key at a time"
+  > Although you can create up to two keys in Snowflake, Segment only supports authenticating with one key at a time.
+To change the key that is in Segment, return to your Snowflake destination's settings and upload a new key in the **Private Key** field.

   If you selected Password as your authentication method:
   - **Password**: The password that you set in [Step 4: Create a user for Segment](#step-4-create-user-for-segment)